 Gender and International Development specialist who has expertise in gender analysis, rural agricultural development, seed systems, sustainable intensification and African political economy.
 Previously worked as a researcher for the Mo Ibrahim Index of African Governance, Partners AIDS Research Center and consulted for the World Bank Group, USA.

-In SIMLESA, my work involves developing and implementing an adequate balance between strategic and integrative gender research, as well as gender mainstreaming and backstopping NARS partners from Ethiopia, Kenya, Malawi, Mozambique, Rwanda and Tanzania.
+In SIMLESA, her work involves developing and implementing an adequate balance between strategic and integrative gender research, as well as gender mainstreaming and backstopping NARS partners from Ethiopia, Kenya, Malawi, Mozambique, Rwanda and Tanzania.

 Operating Countries: Ethiopia